 As if the GT3 was not impressive enough, the all-new 2018 Porsche GT3 RS specs manage to exceed those of its predecessor.
 A purely performance-focused model, this mighty Porsche seems to defy the laws of physics.
 Designed specifically for track-use, an epic Nuringburg track finish time of 6:56.4 still manages to shock race car enthusiasts around the world.
 To achieve this feat, Porsche designers maintained all of the best aspects of the former GT3, but modified areas such as the engine and homed in on reducing drag with aerodynamic components.
 It is the ultimate example of the Porsche 991.2 chassis, with more downforce than any previous GT3.

 Porsche 911 GT3 RS Engine

-Unlike the GT2 and GT2 RS models which rely heavily upon their turbocharged engines, the Porsche 911 GT3 RS draws its immense level of power from a naturally aspirated, 4.0-liter flat six engine.
+Unlike the GT2 and GT2 RS models that rely heavily upon their turbocharged engines, the Porsche 911 GT3 RS draws its immense level of power from a naturally aspirated, 4.0-liter flat-six engine.
 Enhancements made to this already impressive engine allow the 911 GT3 RS to put forth a total production of 520 horsepower and 346 lb-ft of raw torque power.
-These modifications paired with other performance boosting changes allows the Porsche GT3 RS 0 to 60 acceleration speed to come in at 3 seconds flat, a 0.2-second decrease from that of the base GT3 vehicle.
+These modifications paired with other performance-boosting changes allow the Porsche GT3 RS 0 to 60 acceleration speed to come in at 3 seconds flat, a 0.2-second decrease from that of the base GT3 vehicle.
 Meanwhile the Porsche 911 GT3 RS top speed comes in at 193 MPH.
 The sound of a flat-six at 9,000 rpm will melt the hearts of man and beast alike.
 Forged titanium internals and a solid valve train are straight from the racetrack.

 Porsche 911 GT3 RS Transmission